KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 equal priority to itself to interrupt it again.
 To see how this works, look at :func:`DROPPRIORITY()`, explained below on this page.
-In general, however, it's a better idea not to use this unless you fully understand how the prioriy system here works.
+In general, however, it's a better idea not to use this unless you fully understand how the priority system here works.

 Do Not Loop a Long Time in a Trigger Body!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~